wechaty/docusaurus/jekyll/_posts/2021-01-04-summer-2020-summit-okr.md

 >
 > &mdash; [The ultimate OKR guide](https://www.perdoo.com/okr-guide/)

-The following points about the Key Result are copy/pasted from our previous discussion from our AI-ML.Club: [BUPT/magic-mirror - OKR管理项目的方式探讨 #17](https://github.com/BUPT/magic-mirror/issues/17)
+The following points about the Key Result are copy/pasted from our previous discussion from our AI-ML.Club: [BUPT/magic-mirror - OKR 管理项目的方式探讨 #17](https://github.com/BUPT/magic-mirror/issues/17)

 ## What is Key Result